ScottLogic/blog/_posts/2025-10-09-introducing-the-latest-version-of-the-tech-carbon-standard-estimator.md

 ## **Overview**

-The Technology Carbon Standard Estimator (TCSE) is designed to provide a high-level overview of the potential areas of carbon impact within your IT estate.
+The [Technology Carbon Standard Estimator](https://www.techcarbonstandard.org/estimator) (TCSE) is designed to provide a high-level overview of the potential areas of carbon impact within your IT estate.

 The estimations are framed within our proposed model of tech emissions — the Technology Carbon Standard — designed to help you map, measure, and improve the environmental impact of your technology.

-Since its inception in February 2024, the TCSE has undergone various updates, and we are excited to announce the next batch of feature enhancements.
+Since its inception in July 2024, the TCSE has undergone various updates, and we are excited to announce the next batch of feature enhancements.
 The idea behind these updates is to ensure the tool continues to be valuable across a variety of use cases, while laying the groundwork for future improvements.

 A big thank you to Daniel Moorhouse, Ben Stinchcombe, Max Nyamunda, and Matthew Griffin for all their hard work on these enhancements.